to perpetuate the memory and history of our dead

 One item all the men longed for and relished when delivered were the Red Cross Packages.
 These contained food, clothing and various items of use to the prisoners (toothbrushes, razors).
 Unfortunately, the IJA Logistics personnel were no more successful at delivering these than they were with any other vital supplies.
 When they did arrive, they would first be pilfered by the camp guards, then 1 box per 6-8 POWs would be handed over.
 The intention was for one man to receive 1 box; that simply never happened.
 The canned food and milk in those packages were credited with saving the lives of many starving POWs.
 When the POWs reached Bangkok after liberation, they found warehouses full of these packages that were never even attempted to be delivered.

 The other aspect of camp life that the men credit with their salvation was the formation of cliques or ‘families’.
 Here, groups of 3-5 men bonded to each other and shared rewards and hardships.
 Should one of them come into possession of some extra food, he invariably shared with the others in his ‘family’.
-If one was bed-ridden the others would look after him.
+If one was bed-ridden, the others would look after him.
 Many men credit their ‘family’ with their survival especially if they were too sick to work or even eat.

 Religion seemed to play a minor role for most of the POWs.
 The Japanese never allowed open religious meetings but the few Chaplains in the group were credited as working as hard as the doctors to keep up the morale of the men.
 Too many of those who died of whatever ailment was besieging them, seemed to succumb when they just gave up hope.
 Many of the survivors describe how some of the men just stopped eating and ‘surrendered’ days before dying.
 Today, I think we’d call it severe depression.